Las Vegas may be known for its lavish casino-resorts and boisterous nightlife, but there’s a lot more to do in Sin City besides gambling and partying.

 First Friday is ideal for:

 Located only 17 miles from the Strip, Red Rock Canyon is the perfect excursion for those craving a break from the bustle of Sin City.
-Get up close and personal with the landscape’s characteristic bright red cliffs on an SUV tour, or even go off-roading on our Red Rock Canyon Hummer Adventure!
+Get up close and personal with the landscape’s characteristic bright red cliffs on an SUV tour.

 Take a crash course on Red Rock Canyon before you go.